pfrankov/obsidian-colored-tags/README.md

 Colorizes tags in different colors.
 The color depends on the tag content.
 Colors of nested tags are mixed with parent tags.
-Text color contrast is automatically matched to comply with AA level WCAG 2.1.
+Text color contrast is automatically matched to comply with AA level of WCAG 2.1.
 The colors are adjusted for the dark theme as well.

 ## Roadmap
-- [ ] Settings for palette size, base chroma, and base lightness.
+- [x] Settings for palette size, base chroma, and base lightness.
 - [ ] Optimization: store existing, already calculated colors of tags.
 Render only new ones.
 - [ ] Optimization: append styles instead of replacing each time.